 Choose tools

 Select tools whether open source or paid ones based on your security needs, budget, and the complexity of the project.
-Open-source tools such as OWASP ZAP and Dependency-Check offer accessible and effective scanning options.
+Open-source tools like OWASP ZAP and Dependency-Check offer accessible and effective scanning options.

 For organizations with larger scale or compliance needs, commercial tools like Burp Suite, Snyk, and Veracode provide advanced reporting, policy enforcement, and team-wide integrations.